pitch7900/MusicMigrator/README.md

 # iTunes2Deezer
-Read a xml plist from iTunes and convert playlist (at your convenience) into a Deezer Playlist You need an account on Deezer API for developpers https://developers.deezer.com/ and create an app https://developers.deezer.com/myapps
+Read an xml plist from iTunes and convert playlist (at your convenience) into a Deezer Playlist You need an account on Deezer API for developpers https://developers.deezer.com/ and create an app https://developers.deezer.com/myapps